-NESO, once a decision has been made to bring stakeholders up to speed with the new transmission connection process prior to the implementation date.
+Although there has been wide consultation and engagement on Connections Reform, it is imperative that there is a suitable period to enable stakeholders to fully understand how the new reformed transmission connection process will apply to them.
+As such, supporting guidance will be issued, by NESO, once a decision has been made to bring stakeholders up to speed with the new transmission connection process prior to the implementation date.

 Interactions

-□Grid Code $\Box$ Balancing and ⊠STC Security and
+□Grid Code □BSC ⊠STC □ SQSS

-Settlement Code Quality of Supply

-(BSC) Standards (SQSS)

-□European Network Electricity $\boxtimes$ Other modifications ⊠Other - DCUSA,
+□European Network Codes ☐ Electricity Balancing Regulation (EBR) Article 18 Terms and Conditions (T&Cs) ⊠Other modifications ⊠Other - DCUSA, Transmission Licence Changes

-Codes Balancing Regulation Transmission Licence

-(EBR) Article 18 Changes

-Terms and Conditions (T&Cs)